 CMCS has a uniform and dress code policy.
 The uniform t-shirts are sold out of the school office and are available for purchase with cash or check.
 Please try to have exact change when paying cash.

-The PTO is in the process of setting up a school store that would be open for business on specific days and hours.
-In addition to uniform t-shirts, we hope to expand the merchandise offered in the school store this year.
-If you would like to volunteer to help with the school store please contact Martha Propps.
+The PTO also opens the Gently Used Uniform Closet on the first Friday of each month from 7:30 – 8:00 a.m.
+If you would like to volunteer to help with the school store please contact Lynn Dziekan, our PTO President.
 When possible, t-shirts will also be for sale during Family Nights and other community events.
 Upper elementary students will be asked to work the school store in order to learn about merchandizing as well as to practice their mathematical abstraction with money.
 Please be patient and make sure you receive a receipt for every purchase.

 |Short sleeve tie dye||15.00|